Induction for new PGRs

-The Three Minute Thesis Competition to take place at Durham for the first time
+The Three Minute Thesis Competition took place at Durham for the first time

 What is 3MT?